DrK-Lo/lotterhoslabprotocols/movingfiles.md

 (TO DO)

-## How to ensure the files you are transferring
+## How to ensure the files you are transferring are transferred successfully

 ### Step 1: Make a list of md5sums of your files